 ...
 Student Evaluation Form - ME Labs

-The accumulation of student responses for my courses are summarized in the following text file, which I prepared & update with a simple MATLAB program.
-This file shows responses to each question in each questionaire, identified as (Classes) and (Labs) alongside the question number.
+The accumulation of student responses for my courses are summarized in the following text files, which I prepared & update with a simple MATLAB program.
+This file shows responses to each question in each questionaire alongside the question number.
+ME responses are identified as (Classes) and (Labs), while ARO responses lump Course & Lab responses together.
 The results are organized to align similar questions for the two questionaires.
 The quarter, number of responses relative to enrollment, and the distribution of ratings is shown and summarized for each question.
 Feel free to browse the results and to contact me if this raises any questions.

 Other student-rating forums do not present as full of a picture, since they tend to be populated by the happiest and unhappiest of students, but these are also available for student evaluation as follows...